Guide to Transaction Matching

 Transaction matching is a vital part of the financial close process which facilitates detecting errors, missing data, and potential fraud well before the month-end reports are finalized.
 Without this systematic matching process, misposted or unrecorded entries have the potential to cause misstated balances.

 Automated matching helps accelerate the closing cycle, freeing up teams from manual checks and empowering them to investigate exceptions.
-Automated matching can cut time spent on matching transactions by as much as 80%.In more high-volume environments like larger enterprises or financial institutions, effective and accurate matching is a critical part of maintaining quality control, meeting regulatory requirements and deadlines, and giving clients and stakeholders the confidence of accurate and timely financials.
+Automated matching can cut time spent on matching transactions by as much as 80%.
+In more high-volume environments like larger enterprises or financial institutions, effective and accurate matching is a critical part of maintaining quality control, meeting regulatory requirements and deadlines, and giving clients and stakeholders confidence in accurate and timely financials.

 What are the Challenges of Manual Transaction Matching?

 The days of spreadsheet reliance and human-powered month-end reconciliation are long gone.
-The entire process is slow and invites mistakes at every stage.
+The entire matching process is slow and invites mistakes at every stage.
 Manual matching struggles to scale for volume during the odd, heavy month, bottlenecking potential growth when it’s needed the most.

 Inconsistencies with rules applied by humans, like subjective date tolerances, rounding errors and more, can all require constant adjustments and reworks.
 Differences in date formats can exacerbate this issue from one platform or system to another if data needs to be transformed.